equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

                 END_DATE  2010-05-10

         With this END_DATE setting all simulations which have gone to at least May 10th 2010 are OK.
-Date format YYYY-MM-DD is recommended, but DD.MM.YYYY is also supported.
+Date format YYYY-MM-DD is required.
+        Other time formats, like DD/MM/YYYY or DD.MM.YYYY, are deprecated and its support will be removed in a future release.

 .. _enspath: